 - Corrupt the Cutie: Oh, my.
 It's even deliberately invoked in Haou Airen by Reilan.
 She doesn't live to see the results.

-- Doujinshi: She released some Tiger & Bunny doujins a while ago, doubing as her first foray (as far as we know) into Yaoi.
-(The main couple is Barnaby/Koutetsu, if you wonder)
+- Doujinshi: She released some Tiger & Bunny doujins, doubling as her first foray (as far as we know) into Yaoi (the main couple is Barnaby/Koutetsu, if you're wondering).

 - Never Trust Viz: Ai Ore!
 Love Me! was advertised by Viz as a wacky crossdressing romantic comedy, leaving out all the rapey overtones and Values Dissonance.